Where are you located?

 What is your rate?
 Do you accept insurance?
 Do you offer a reduced rate?

-Are you LBGTQ friendly?
+Are you LBGTQ+ affirming?

 Do you offer learning disability assessments or psychological assessments?